ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/visualisations/2020-09-08-Covid-Emotions.md

 type: visualisations
 ---

 I ran 100 million covid-related tweets through my own [emotion-detecting neural network](../Multi-Label-Emotion-Classification/).
-I won't try to explain the reasons behind the results, since this is an area rife with correlation, US-bias and a very complex system.
+I won’t try to explain the reasons behind the results, since this is an area rife with correlation, Twitter’s US-bias and a of course a very complex system.
 However, some very interesting patterns emerge!
+Furthermore, it is clear that this algorithm could be applied to solve other problems: a generalised approach to automate detecting emotional shifts towards a particular topic on Twitter which can have powerful business applications.

 Before you see the visualisation, some quick notes:
 * Each emotion has a "cutoff" point - you're only seeing the top half of each emotion graph to show the excess emotions on display on Twitter.
 These emotions are still occuring throughout the year, just less than the yearly average.